-Winter to use your slow cooker, since it's perfect for making long-simmered comfort food favorites that hit the spot on a cool evening.
-Try out this recipe for a Mexican-style tortilla soup.
-The technique couldn't be easier: you just throw almost everything in the cooker and let it go all day, adding beans and corn at the end.
+Your slow cooker is perfect for making long-simmered comfort food favorites that hit the spot on a cool evening.
+One of my family's go-to slow-cooker recipes is for this Mexican-style tortilla soup.
+Like many good slow-cooker recipes, it couldn't be easier: just throw almost everything in the cooker and let it go all day, adding beans and corn at the end.

-Everyone likes this because you can personalize your bowl with various garnishes, like avocado, cheese, sour cream, and more.
+Everyone in the family likes this because you can personalize your bowl with various garnishes, like avocado, cheese, lime juice, sour cream, hot sauce, and more.
 Fire-roasted tomatoes and smoked paprika give this soup a delicious smoky flavor, but of course you can use the normal varieties of these ingredients, too.

 - 1 32-ounce carton low-sodium chicken broth

 - 1 15-ounce can fire-roasted diced tomatoes

 - 3 cloves garlic, minced

 - 2 teaspoons ground chili (California or New Mexico)